muratkeremozcan/next-app-mosh/notes.md

 import {PrismaClient} from '@prisma/client'

-const prismaClientSingleton = () => {
+const globalForPrisma = global as unknown as {
-  return new PrismaClient()
+  prisma: PrismaClient | undefined
 }

-type PrismaClientSingleton = ReturnType<typeof prismaClientSingleton>
+export const prisma =

-const globalForPrisma = globalThis as unknown as {
+  globalForPrisma.prisma ??
-  prisma: PrismaClientSingleton | undefined
+  new PrismaClient({
-}
+    log: ['query'],

-export const prisma = globalForPrisma.prisma ?? prismaClientSingleton()
+  })

 if (process.env.NODE_ENV !== 'production') globalForPrisma.prisma = prisma
 ```

 _________________

 At this point I switched to sqlite, so that I don't have to deal with CI headache for mysql.
+I am also checking in dev.db so that other ppl who pull the repo don't have to deal with the DB

 Deleted the `./prisma` folder, then initialized sqlite.